fivera/magn-html5-drag-and-drop-media-uploader/readme.txt

 3. Activate the widget and select option for use in the sidebar

 Once the plugin is activated, you can go to New Post and a new meta box should appear under the editor.

+How to use it

+You can configure the default thumbnail image.
+This option is very useful if you want to avoid posting the full or large image in WordPress post.
+It is recommended to setup your Medium size dimensions and then configure the plugin to "send to editor" a medium size image instead of the full image.

 == Frequently Asked Questions ==